physiodatatoolbox/docs/docs/tutorial/basics.md

  1. Add another row to the Epoch Definition Table.
  1. In the new row, fill in the **epochName**: `CS_plus_Resp_img_1`.
  1. Define the start of the epochs:
      - Since we want to reference markers in channel 4, fill in `4` in the **startChannel** cell (or right-click on the cell and select the appropriate option).
+Note, the Toolbox will attempt to guess which channel is most likely to be referenced, with preference given to marker channels, when present.
+As such, in the example dataset, `4` will be filled in by default when a new row is added.
      - For the CS+ with image 1 trials, marker 11 was used, fill in `11` in **startValue** (or right-click on the cell and select the appropriate marker).
      - Because we want to generate epochs from all markers with value 11, fill in `1:last` in **startOccur** which will take all occurrences (or right-click and select **All occurrences**).
 Note that although in file 'CS_Example_01' there is only one occurrence of marker 11, this is not the case for other files!
      - The epochs start at the onset of the marker, therefore the **startDelay** can be left at `0`.
- 1. Define the end of the epochs:
+ 2. Define the end of the epochs:
      - Copy the information of the start of the epoch to the end of the epoch.
      - Adjust the **endDelay** to `8` (note that the start- and endDelay are in seconds!).
- 1. Since the CS+ with image 2 epoch definition is very similar to the CS+ image 1 epoch definition, right click on any of the cells of the row we just created and select **Duplicate row**.
+ 3. Since the CS+ with image 2 epoch definition is very similar to the CS+ image 1 epoch definition, right click on any of the cells of the row we just created and select **Duplicate row**.
- 1. In the new row, we only need to adjust the epoch name and the marker value to reference the CS+ image 2 trials:
+ 4. In the new row, we only need to adjust the epoch name and the marker value to reference the CS+ image 2 trials:
      - Fill in `CS_plus_Resp_img_2` in **epochName**.
      - Fill in `12`in **startValue** and in **endValue**.
- 1. Hit the **Generate Epochs** button and check whether the epochs were created correctly.
+ 5. Hit the **Generate Epochs** button and check whether the epochs were created correctly.

    {% include image.html
             img="tutorial\Stimulus-epochs.png"